 Next, you need to find the first post-treatment studies.
 So, find the next series of relevant images.
 If the topic is a retroperitoneal bleed, see the first series of post-intervention cases, such as the post embolization ct scan.
 These will usually be the second from the beginning.

 And, then finally, look for the most recent relevant studies.
-If this was that case of metastatic colon cancer, find the most recent CT scan of the abdomen and pelvis to show the final consequences of treatment or lack of treatment.
+If this was a case of metastatic colon cancer, find the most recent CT scan of the abdomen and pelvis to show the final consequences of treatment or lack of treatment.

-Seclecting Individual Images
+Selecting Individual Images

-Also, try to look up relevant information on the topic during your preparations prior to participating in the conference.
-If you want to look like a star, gain additional knowledge on the relevant topics so that you can answer those questions intelligently and with authority.
+Also, try to look up relevant information on the topic during your preparations before participating in the conference.
+If you want to look like a star, gain additional knowledge on the relevant issues so that you can answer those questions intelligently and with authority.
 Then, you will establish an excellent reputation for yourself during the conference.
-Imagine how you will sound being able to describe the features of colon cancer metastasis if asked rather than muddling through and stuttering.
+Imagine how you will sound describing the features of colon cancer metastasis if asked rather than muddling through and stuttering.

 When To Ask For Help?

 So, you’ve gathered your studies and selected your images.
 When is appropriate to ask your attending for some assistance?
 Here are some specific circumstances: You have never rotated through a particular modality, and you are presenting those images during that case.
 You are not sure that the report description is the same as the information on the images.
 You do not understand the disease entity issues they will discuss at the conference.